Neo Geo Architecture

 The conductor

 For the audio chip to do anything meaningful, the Z80 must command it properly.
 So, the Z80 runs a program stored in yet-another distinct chip called M1 ROM.
 This is found inside the game cartridge, particularly, within the CHA Board.
-The program for the Z80 is often referred to as sound driver.
+The program for the Z80 is often referred to as sound driver and there were many implementations [21].

 Image